gatperdut/bg-partner/README.md

 - does the approach of a single timer (from the first loaded entity) do funky stuff with timestop?s

 - shutdown immediately when run for the first time and no config.json in present, after creating it.

+- create a Buff class that encompasses buffSingle and buffGroup.
+For BuffGroup, extract common parameters (duration, valign, etc).